microsoft/AIforEarthDataSets/storage-docs/goes-r-storage.md

 Data channels and wavelengths are described [here](https://www.ncdc.noaa.gov/data-access/satellite-data/goes-r-series-satellites/glossary).

 Large-scale processing using this dataset is best performed in the West Europe Azure data center, where the data is stored.
-If you are using GOES data for environmental science applications, consider applying for an [AI for Earth grant](http://aka.ms/ai4egrants) to support your compute requirements.

 ### East US subset